 If a specific user cannot log in but others can:

-- Azure AD: Provisioning → Restart provisioning, then check the user under “On-demand provisioning”
+- Entra ID: Provisioning → Restart provisioning, then run the user through Provision on demand

-- Google: User auto-provisioning is delayed — wait 10 min or manually create the user in platform.openai.com
+- Google: auto-provisioning is delayed — wait ~10 min, or create the user manually in

-Verify the user appears in platform.openai.com → Enterprise admin → Users before retrying login.
+Confirm the user appears under chatgpt.com/admin → Members before retrying login.

 Step 6: Coordinate with OpenAI Enterprise support

-If steps 1-5 do not resolve, file a priority ticket via your dedicated Enterprise Slack channel or enterprise-support@openai.com.
-Include the sanitized SAML response, IdP audit log entries, and the exact timestamp of a failed login.
-Enterprise SLA is typically 4 business hours.
+If Steps 1-5 do not resolve it, file a priority ticket via your dedicated Enterprise Slack channel (or the in-product Help → Contact).
+Include the sanitized SAML response, the IdP audit-log entries, and the exact timestamp of a failed login.
+Enterprise support typically responds within a few business hours.

-- A test user from each access tier (member, admin, SCIM-provisioned, group-restricted) can log in successfully.
+- A test user from each access tier (member, admin, SCIM-provisioned, group-restricted) logs in successfully.

-- SAML-tracer shows a clean signed response with all expected attributes.
+- SAML-tracer shows a clean signed, unencrypted response with NameID = email and all expected attributes.

-- Repeat the test in an incognito window 30 minutes later to rule out cached state.
+- Repeat in an incognito window ~30 minutes later to rule out cached state.

 Long-term prevention

-- Subscribe IdP admin to cert expiration alerts at least 30 days before rotation; pre-stage the new metadata.
+- Subscribe the IdP admin to cert-expiration alerts at least 30 days before rotation; pre-stage the new cert.
+(Entra ID auto-rotation is the usual silent culprit.)

-- Document the exact SAML attribute names mapped to OpenAI in your runbook — do not rely on memory.
+- Document the exact SAML attribute names you map to OpenAI in your runbook — do not rely on memory.

-- Keep at least one “break-glass” local admin account (non-SSO) at platform.openai.com so admins can fix SSO if it fails.
+- Keep at least one break-glass local admin (non-SSO) able to reach

 Common pitfalls

-- Re-uploading metadata but forgetting to restart the IdP-side session — old SAML responses still get sent until the IdP cache flushes.
+- Pasting the cert but forgetting the IdP still caches the old session — old SAML responses keep getting sent until the IdP cache flushes.

-- Confusing Enterprise SSO with personal Google SSO — they use entirely separate config paths.
+- Confusing Enterprise SSO with personal Google sign-in — entirely separate config paths.

-- Editing claims in production without a rollback plan — keep the old config exportable.
+- Editing claims in production with no rollback plan — keep the old config exportable.

-- Letting all admin accounts be SSO-only — when SSO breaks, no one can fix it without OpenAI support involvement.
+- Letting every admin be SSO-only — when SSO breaks, nobody can get in to fix it.

-- Assuming SCIM auto-sync is instant — it is typically scheduled every 10-40 minutes depending on the IdP.
+- Assuming SCIM is instant — it is typically a scheduled job every 10-40 minutes.

 FAQ

-Q: Does re-uploading metadata kick out current sessions?
-A: No. Existing sessions remain valid until their token expires (typically 8-24 hours).
-Only new login attempts use the new metadata.
+Q: Does re-uploading the cert kick out current sessions?
+A: No. Existing sessions stay valid until their token expires.
+Only new login attempts use the new cert/metadata.

-Q: Why does SAML-tracer show a signed response but OpenAI still says “invalid”?
-A: The cert thumbprint in the response signature does not match the cert you uploaded.
-Re-export from the IdP — sometimes the metadata URL serves a different cert than the SSO endpoint.
+Q: Why does SAML-tracer show a signed response but OpenAI still says “invalid” or “user not found”?
+A: The cert thumbprint in the response signature does not match the cert OpenAI holds — the textbook cert-rotation mismatch.
+Re-export from the IdP and re-paste it; the metadata URL sometimes serves a different cert than the live SSO endpoint.

 Related